Can You Cancel Dummy Ticket Submission?

 Here’s a checklist that works well for most applicants:

-These steps may sound small, but they make a big difference if you ever need to show that your reservation was real and properly managed.
+These items may sound small, but they make a big difference if you ever need to show that your reservation was real and properly managed.

 If Embassies Ask: Scripts & Documentation To Present